 - you’ve tried strategies for at least four weeks and nothing seems to work, or their outbursts of anger feel unmanageable and last for a long time.

 - they are expressing their anger through destructive behaviours towards themselves or others – including self-harm or physically hurting other people.

 There are different places where you can find help for your child.
 Your GP, your child's school and considering whether counselling or therapy might help are good places to start.

 Your GP can discuss your concerns with you and, if needed, refer your child for more support - including Child and Adolescent Mental Health Services (CAMHS).

 Sometimes, challenging or aggressive behaviour can be a sign of an additional need or developmental difficulty, such as autism or difficulties hearing or speaking, which your child may need specialist help with.
 If you think this could be the case, speak to your GP or your child’s school to discuss whether they need a referral for an assessment.

-You can find out more about speaking to GPs, finding a counsellor or therapist, accessing CAMHS, getting help from your child’s school and finding local services on our guide to getting help for your child.
+You can find out more about speaking to GPs, finding a counsellor or therapist, accessing CAMHS, getting help from your child’s school and finding local services in our guide to getting support from mental health services.

 If your child becomes so angry that they are being verbally or physically aggressive and you feel unsafe, it’s important that you reach out for help.